- Shower. It’s not a great idea to shower with your jewelry on, but occasionally isn’t going to do any lasting damage. Just make sure to dry it after.

 - Home Remedy: Aluminum Foil, baking soda and salt: Place a sheet of aluminum foil in the bottom of a pan, add 2-3 inches of water, 1 tsp baking soda & 1 tsp salt, bring to a boil.
 Add your silver pieces, boil 1-2 minutes making sure water covers the silver.
 Remove silver, rinse, dry and buff with a soft polishing cloth.
 It works!
 (Do NOT put silver with stones in it).

-NOTE: Never use any chemicals on your rhodium items.
-Never use toothpaste and never brush with a toothbrush
+NOTE: Never use any chemicals on your rhodium plated items.
+Never use toothpaste and never brush with a hard toothbrush

 - Fill a small bowl with lukewarm water and add some mild dish soap to prepare a simple cleaning solution.